SimoneAncona/jpp/README.md

 ## Step 4

-In this final test we will see how to create a JSON object from literals
+In this final step we will see how to create a JSON object from literals

 ```c++
 #include "jpp.hh"